SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

    :align: center

 .. docnote:: FIGURE: change $1 to $0
+.. docnote:: FIGURE: add spaces around all { and } braces

 In contrast to the example above, where two reads are allowed to overlap,